juharris/code-reviewer/README.md

 The script can be configured to run in a loop and wait a certain amount of time between each run.

 ## Examples:
+* Block code that matches patterns that is hard to detect with static analysis tools and comment directly on matching lines.
+* Reactivate a comment thread if the code matches a pattern.
 * Require a reviewer based on the title of a pull request.
 * Ensure that the title of a pull request matches a pattern such as starting with `[tags]`.
 * Enforce that the description of a pull request matches a pattern.
-* Block code that matches patterns that is hard to detect with static analysis tools and comment directly on matching lines.
 * Reject a pull request if it has merge conflicts.
 * Reject a pull request if the build failed.
+* Requeue a build.

 ## Checks
 Each rule can have regular expressions for: